Fewbytes/rubber-docker/levels/03_pivot_root/README.md

 # Level 03: pivot_root

-After succesfully jailing a process with `chroot()`, let's escape from this jail: copy the breakout.py script into the chroot and run it!
+After successfully jailing a process with `chroot()`, let's escape from this jail: copy the `breakout.py` script into the chroot and run it!

 Ok, obviously `chroot()` isn't good enough.
 Let's try using `pivot_root()` - remember that *pivot_root()* works on **all** processes - luckily we are using mount namespaces.